pavelmc/amake/README.md

 Changelog
 ---------
 * Feb/2017: Ease the work with multiple .ino files.
 You need to make a "amake clean" and then a compilation against the main arduino file, from that point you can compile any .ino file in your editor.
 (The "amake clean" command reset this behavior, so if you renamed the main arduino file, just make a "clean" and then compile the main file to set it)
-* Feb/2017: Make the IDE version configurable and advice the users to do so, as this do impact in code (and firmware) optimizations, and some more little improvements.
+* Feb/2017: Make the IDE version configurable and advice the users to do so, as this do impact in code (and firmware) optimizations, and some more little improvements
+* Feb/2017: Auto detection of the serial port; for now just USB-Serial adapters based on the CH340/341 chips.

 Configuration
 -------------